 China is the second largest economy in the world today and one of largest trading partners of the United States.
 Mandarin is the primary language of 1.3 billion people in China.
 It is also spoken in the important and influential Chinese communities across the globe.
 Increasing numbers of major universities in the US today offer programs in Chinese Studies and Internship programs to China.
 The ability to speak, read, and write Chinese is a marketable skill and valuable addition to have on a resume, necessary for the global marketplace.
 China will play a major role in world affairs in the near future.
 Understanding Chinese language and culture will afford the next generation countless opportunities to collaborate in business, education, culture, politics, and many other fields.

-*Classes are taught by a native speaker in conjunction with the Confucius Institute at the University of Kansas.
-This class is taught via interactive distance learning.
+*Classes are taught by a native speaker.
+This is a synchronous class taught via interactive distance learning and/or online.

 Spanish is the second most spoken language in the United States and in the world.
 Many of the 50 million Spanish speakers in the U.S. require bilingual doctors, nurses, lawyers, and engineers to work with them.
 In today’s global economy, employers seek bilingual employees who can work abroad.
 Studying Spanish will increase your ability to analyze and interpret information from other subject areas.
 Spanish will help you understand English grammar as well as expand your English vocabulary.
 Knowing Spanish can also help you pick up other related languages like Portuguese.
 Speaking Spanish is a great way to promote cultural understanding between speakers of English and Spanish in the United States.